opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 ## Get a QFieldCloud account
 Go to the [registration page](https://app.qfield.cloud/accounts/signup/), enter your details and create a new QFieldCloud account.

-Go to the [registration page](https://app.qfield.cloud/accounts/signup/).
-Fill in the registration form and choose a password.

 !![Registration form](../../assets/images/qfieldcloud_registration.png)